-Let's start with back up - most smart locks will work with a key in case your phone runs out of battery and some, like Yale, use a fob system.
+Let's start with back up – the most common question we get asked in our reviews.
+Most smart locks will work with a key in case your phone runs out of battery and some, like Yale, use a fob system.
 With existing companies like Kwikset and Schlage, if you stick with them that means one key for everything.

 Now that's out of the way, the biggest factor before you choose which connected lock to go for is – is it compatible with your lock?
 The companies behind these products know this so spend some time making sure whether it will fit on your lock and if it's a deadbolt conversion setup.

 Smart locks: Getting fitted up